-The Board is currently comprised of six directors, four of them are independent within the meaning of NI 58-101, being Messrs.
-Louis Flamand, Terry L. Fretz, Tarique Saiyed and Guy Dancosse.
+The Board is currently comprised of seven directors, five of which are independent, being Messrs.
+Jacques Bernier, Borys Chabursky, Louis Flamand, Terry L. Fretz and Tarique Saiyed.

-Mr. André P. Boulet, President and Chief Executive Officer of the Corporation, is not an independent director within the meaning of Section 1.4 of Regulation 52-110 respecting Audit Committees (the "Regulation 52-110"), as a result of his position as executive officer of the Corporation.
+Mr. André P. Boulet, President and Chief Executive Officer of the Corporation, is not an independent director within the meaning of Section 1.4 of Regulation 52-110 respecting Audit Committees (the "Regulation 52-110") because he is an executive officer of the Corporation.

-Mrs. Sybil Dahan, director of the Corporation and President of Altius, is not an independent director within the meaning of Section 1.4 of the Regulation 52-110 as she is an executive officer of Altius, a subsidiary of the Corporation.
+Mrs. Sybil Dahan, director of the Corporation and President of Altius, is not an independent director within the meaning of Section 1.4 of the Regulation 52-110 because she is an executive officer of a subsidiary of the Corporation.